 GBP/CAD weakened for most of 2016, and especially following the Brexit vote.
 After strengthening slightly in January 2017, the pair took off in April following Theresa May's call for an early election.
 As the Conservatives fared poorly in the following election, GBP/CAD gave back most of its initial gains.
 The Canadian dollar also strengthened substantially in the latter half of 2017, given strong economic growth and interest rate hikes.

-As the pair strengthens, we are upgrading GBP/CAD to bullish.
+As the pair runs out of steam, we are now neutral on GBP/CAD.
 The pair is now trading within a normal range.
 Our analysis is based on a range of technical indicators looking at a daily chart of the pair.

 As the pound strengthens, we are now bullish on GBP/CAD.
 Note that the pair is trading within a normal range.
 This is based on various technical indicators looking at a weekly chart.